SaviorD22/CoreCraft/README.md

-# CoreCraft
+# CoreCraft Config

-Offical CoreCraft Config
+This Github Repo contains the recommended settings for CoreCraft.